-1.1.1 When organising the AGM, the Board shall do so in a manner that allows shareholders to exercise their decision-making powers and express their opinions.
-Unless otherwise provided for in the Articles of Assorciation of a company, it shall, for instance, be made possible for shareholders to participate in the AGM by electronic means, partially or fully, including the possibility to vote without being physically present.

-Comment: When preparing the AGM, it is important to ensure the participation of shareholders and ensure they have an opportunity to present their views.
-In this way, shareholders can be involved in the direction and development of the Company in the short and long term.
+- 1.1.1 When organising the AGM, the Board shall do so in a manner that allows shareholders to exercise their decision- making powers and express their opinions.
+Unless otherwise provided for in the Articles of Association of a company, it shall, for instance, be made possible for shareholders to participate in the AGM by electronic means, partially or fully, including the possibility to vote without being physically present.5 - Comment: When preparing the AGM, it is important to ensure the participation of shareholders and ensure they have an opportunity to present their views.
+In this way, shareholders can be involved in the direction and development of the Company in the short and long term. - 1.1.2 When the time and date for the AGM has been decided, preferably no later than two months before the end of the Company's accounting year, this information shall be posted on the Company's website, together with the deadline for shareholders to submit motions and/or proposals to be discussed at the meeting. - 1.1.3 The meeting notice and other documents relevant to the AGM shall be available to shareholders in sufficient time and in such a form as to give shareholders sufficient opportunity to form a well-founded opinion on the issues to be raised at the meeting. - 1.1.4 The meeting notice shall specify the language to be used at the meeting and the language of the documents for the meeting.
+If the meeting is conducted or if the documents are in a language other than Icelandic, the main points of the agenda shall also be available in an Icelandic-language summary.
+In addition, the notice shall specify if interpretation of the introductory talks and translations of the documents will be made available to the shareholders.